msamendinger/spacelift-poc/README.md

 ### Questions, thoughts

-- Federated credentials possible?
 - stack ID should be a random ID and more prominently featured to avoid confusion
 - way to roll everything back if deployment didn't work
-- spacelift_module doesn't detect when module with the same id is already present, only after apply
-- it's snappy
 - How to work with all the checks in branch protection rules
-- Best way to work with secrets?